Joel Kocher: Early life and education

+Career

 Dell (1980s–1996)

 Kocher joined Dell in the late 1980s, when the company had annual revenues of less than $100 million.
-Over the next seven years, Dell’s revenues grew by more than 4,000%, propelling the company into the Fortune 500 within five years.
+Over the next seven years, Dell's revenues grew by more than 4,000%, propelling the company into the Fortune 500 within five years.

-During his tenure, Kocher was promoted four times, ultimately serving as President of Worldwide Sales, Marketing, and Support.
-He was instrumental in developing Dell’s direct-to-customer model, building out commercial and government contracts, and establishing Dell’s global marketing and customer support infrastructure.
+During his tenure, Kocher was promoted four times, ultimately serving as president of Worldwide Sales, Marketing, and Support.
+He was instrumental in developing Dell's direct-to-customer model, building out commercial and government contracts, and establishing Dell's global marketing and customer support infrastructure.

-Business press in the 1990s, including BusinessWeek, Wall Street Journal, and Fortune, frequently cited Kocher as a key figure behind Dell’s commercial success during this period.
+Business press in the 1990s, including BusinessWeek, Wall Street Journal, and Fortune, frequently cited Kocher as a key figure behind Dell's commercial success during this period.

-Kocher also served on Vice President Al Gore’s government technology task force, which was charged with re-architecting the federal IT procurement process to improve efficiency.
+Kocher served on Vice President Al Gore’s government technology task force, which was charged with re-architecting the federal IT procurement process to improve efficiency.

 Power Computing (1996–1997)

 In 1996, Kocher became president of Power Computing, the first licensed Macintosh clone manufacturer.
-Power Computing was one of the fastest-growing technology companies of the era, employing a direct-sales model similar to Dell’s.
-Under Kocher’s leadership, the company filed an S-1 to go public in May 1997.
+Power Computing was one of the fastest-growing technology companies of the era, employing a direct-sales model similar to Dell's.
+Under Kocher's leadership, the company filed an S-1 to go public in May 1997.
 Apple acquired the company after stalling its IPO plans shortly after Steve Jobs returned as its CEO.

-Power Computing played a central role in Apple’s short-lived licensing experiment, which allowed third-party companies to manufacture Macintosh-compatible systems.
-When Apple declined to renew Power’s licensing agreement, Kocher resigned after the board chose not to pursue legal action against Apple.
+Power Computing played a central role in Apple's short-lived licensing experiment, which allowed third-party companies to manufacture Macintosh-compatible systems.
+When Apple declined to renew Power's licensing agreement, Kocher resigned after the board chose not to pursue legal action against Apple.

-Coverage in the Los Angeles Times, Wall Street Journal, and later books on Apple’s history described the episode as a pivotal moment in Apple’s turnaround strategy.
+Coverage in the Los Angeles Times, Wall Street Journal, and later books on Apple's history described the episode as a pivotal moment in Apple's turnaround strategy.

 MicronPC / Interland / Web.com (1998–early 2000s)

 Kocher joined MicronPC in January 1998 as president and was later promoted to chairman and CEO.
 When majority owner Micron Technology decided to exit the PC market, Kocher redirected the company toward internet infrastructure and services.

-He sold Micron’s PC divisions and began consolidating the emerging web-hosting industry, starting with public company Interland.
-Through a series of acquisitions, the company became the world’s largest web-hosting provider by number of websites hosted.
-In 2004, the company was ranked the 12th fastest-growing technology company in the Americas on Deloitte’s Fast 100 list.
+He sold Micron's PC divisions and began consolidating the emerging web-hosting industry, starting with public company Interland.
+Through a series of acquisitions, the company became the world's largest web-hosting provider by number of websites hosted.
+In 2004, the company was ranked the 12th fastest-growing technology company in the Americas on Deloitte's Fast 100 list.

 This strategic pivot placed the company at the forefront of early cloud and hosting services, laying groundwork for later developments in internet infrastructure.